APGRoboCop/rcbotold/README.md

 * added: Improved on how to allow bots climb ladders more properly
 * added: NS Marine troops can ditch their LMGs for better weapons
 * added: A /visibility folder to store visibility table files away from /waypoints folder
+* added: Max ammo assigned to specific weapons in order for bots to understand when to reload

 * changed: Increased the bot's flexibility
 * changed: Avoid using welder in NS Combat